 Cashews are one of the most cultivated nuts in India due to its ever-increasing demand.
 The nuts that came from Brazil has its place in every Indian’s heart.
-Cashew nuts are loved and appreciated by people of all age group and it also holds a nutritional value that is important for the health.
+Cashew nuts are loved and appreciated by people of all age groups and it also holds a nutritional value that is important for the health.

 Apart from seeing as a healthy food option, cashew nuts also get consumed as a snack in India in various forms such as salted cashew nuts, spicy cashew nuts, roasted cashews, etc. It is a known fact that the production of cashews is more in India as compared to the other nuts.
 It also provides a large range of business opportunities due to the increased demand in the market.